Data-Driven Sparse Structure Selection for Deep Neural Networks: Experiments

 \subsection{Comparison with other methods}

-We compare our SSS with other pruning methods, including filter pruning \cite{li2016pruning}, channel pruning \cite{he2017channel}, ThiNet \cite{luo2017thinet} and \cite{molchanovpruning}.
+We compare our SSS with other pruning methods, including SSL \cite{wen2016learning}, filter pruning \cite{li2016pruning}, channel pruning \cite{he2017channel}, ThiNet \cite{luo2017thinet}, \cite{molchanovpruning} and \cite{ye2018rethinking}.
+We compare SSL with our method in CIFAR10 and CIFAR100.
+All the models are trained from scratch.
+As shown in Fig. \ref{fig:sslcifar}, our SSS achieves much better performances than SSL, even SSL with finetune.
 Table \ref{table:resnet-comparison} shows the pruning results on the ImageNet LSVRC2012 dataset.
 To the best of our knowledge, only a few works reported ResNet pruning results with FLOPs.
 Comparing with filter pruning results, our ResNet-32 performs best with least FLOPs.
-As for channel pruning, our ResNet-26 yields similar top-5 error with pruned ResNet-50 provided by \cite{he2017channel}, but saves about 14.5\% FLOPs\footnote{We calculate the FLOPs of He's models by provided network structures.}.
+As for channel pruning, with similar FLOPs\footnote{We calculate the FLOPs of He's models by provided network structures.}, our ResNet-32 yields 1.88\% lower top-1 error and 1.11\% lower top-5 error than pruned ResNet-50 provided by \cite{he2017channel}.
+As for \cite{ye2018rethinking}, our ResNet-41 achieves about 1\% lower top-1 error with less computation budge.
 We also show comparison in VGG16.
 All the method including channel pruning, ThiNet and our SSS achieve significant improvement than \cite{molchanovpruning}.
 Our VGG16 pruning result is competitive to other state-of-the-art.

 We further compare our pruned ResNeXt with DenseNet \cite{huang2016densely} in Table \ref{table:resnext-comparison}.
 With 14\% less FLOPs, Our ResNeXt-38 achieves 0.2\% lower top-5 error than DenseNet-121.